Topl/BramblSc-docs/docs/Modules/Wallet/Credentialler/Prove.md

 Either[List[[CredentiallerError](../../Common/Models/Errors.md#credentiallererror)], IoTransaction]

-The proven IoTransaction is possible.
+The proven IoTransaction if possible.
 If not, a list of errors that occured.

 ## Testing Procedure